Li Qingzhao: Early life

-Li Qingzhao was born in 1084 in Jinan, Shandong province.
+Li Qingzhao was born in 1084 in Qi Prefecture, Jingdong East Circuit (today's Zhangqiu, Shandong province).
 She was born to a family of scholar-officials.
 Her father, Li Gefei, was an academic professor, a famous essayist, and a member of a poetry and literary circle led by Su Shi.
 Her mother was a renowned poet descended from prime minister Wang Kung-ch'en.
 The family had a large collection of books, and Li was able to receive comprehensive education in her childhood.
 Her poems showed her girlish innocence, sharp mind, and love of nature, such as "Happy Memories: Dreamland".
 Since she was a teen, she studied hard and had an in-depth understanding of literature.
 As a teenager, she started to develop a career as a poet by writing two poems in shih form to rhyme with a poem by a friend.

 Marriage

 Li's poetry was already well known within elite circles by 1101, when, aged eighteen, she married Zhao Mingcheng.
 They had numerous similarities and both loved poetry, literature, sculpture in bronze and stone, painting, and calligraphy.
 After her husband started his official career, he was often absent from home.
 They were not particularly wealthy but enjoyed collecting inscriptions and calligraphy.
 Since Li spent a quite happy time with her husband, her poetic style became calmer and more elegant.
 Li and her husband collected many books.
 They often wrote poems for each other as well as about bronze artifacts of the Shang and Zhou dynasties.
 Her early poetry portrays her carefree days as a woman of high society, and is marked by its elegance.

 Unfortunately, their marital bliss was only temporary because of the Jin-Song wars between the Song dynasty and the Jurchens.
 The Northern Song capital of Kaifeng fell in 1127.
 Fighting took place in Shandong and their house was burned.
 Citizens of Zhao country, including Li and Zhao, endured countless sufferings and fled south of the Yangtze River.
 The couple took many of their possessions when they fled to Nanjing, where they lived for a year.
 Zhao died of typhoid fever in 1129 on the route to an official post, and Li never recovered.
 She wandered aimlessly after her husband's death.
 It was then up to her to keep safe what was left of their collection.
 Li described her married life and the turmoil of her flight in an afterword to her husband's posthumously published work, Catalogue of Inscriptions on Metal and Stone.